 Supported by long-time Ride Sheffield ally, Danny Udall, the signs begin to appear in the Peak District.

 - The February trail day deals with some boggy sections of bridleway on Fox Hagg.
-A great turn out ensures that a great deal of work gets done.
+A good turn out ensures that a great deal of work gets done.

 - OpenMTB has a very positive meeting in Sheffield.
 CyclingUK are now heavily involved and it is hoped that, with their help, OpenMTB can go from strength to strength.
 An OpenMTB congress in Sheffield is proposed.